M-Facey/formjam/README.md

 ### Front end

 - Vue 3 with Typescript
+    - Vue Router: for routing
 - TailwindCSS

 ### Back end

 - Pocketbase (v0.18.9)

 ## :hammer_and_wrench: How To Run